Mountain Jam

 "Mountain Jam" is an improvised instrumental jam by The Allman Brothers Band, based on Donovan's 1967 hit song "There Is a Mountain".
-The first known recording of a performance was done on May 4, 1969, at Macon Central Park.
-"Mountain Jam" was originally released in 1972 on the album Eat a Peach, as recorded at the Fillmore East concert hall in March 1971 (during the same sessions that produced their prior live double album At Fillmore East).
-It is this rendition that is best known.
+Performed throughout the group's career, "Mountain Jam" was originally released in 1972 on the album Eat a Peach, as recorded at the Fillmore East concert hall in March 1971 (during the same sessions that produced their prior live double album At Fillmore East).
+It is this rendition, that takes up two sides of that vinyl album, that is best known.
+As a composition, it is credited to all six band members – Duane Allman, Gregg Allman, Dickey Betts, Jai Johanny Johanson, Berry Oakley, and Butch Trucks – as well as to Donovan Leitch.

 Other live recordings were released on the Allmans albums Fillmore East, February 1970, Live at Ludlow Garage: 1970, Live at the Atlanta International Pop Festival: July 3 & 5, 1970, The Fillmore Concerts, and deluxe edition of At Fillmore East (1971).
 Notably, Live at the Atlanta International Pop Festival: July 3 & 5, 1970 contains two recordings of the song, the second of which features guest musicians Johnny Winter on slide guitar and Thom Doucette on harmonica.
+Renditions by the 2000s era of the group can be found on the retrospective live albums Cream of the Crop 2003, The Fox Box (2004), and Warner Theatre, Erie, PA 7-19-05.
+A performance from the band's final concert in 2014 is included on the album Final Concert 10-28-14.

+Writers such as musician-critic Tony Glover for Rolling Stone and group biographer Scott Freeman have examined at length the structure regarding, and extolled the virtues of, the Eat a Peach performance.
+Not quite as enthusiastic is Stephen Thomas Erlewine of AllMusic, who assesses it as "a sprawling 33-minute jam that may feature a lot of great playing, but is certainly a little hard for anyone outside of diehards to sit through."

+The Mountain Jam festival, held in Upstate New York beginning in 2005 and at which the Allmans appeared twice, is named after the instrumental.